PowerMops/powermops-site/src/routes/pmops/Classes-1.md

 We provide these methods in all the standard Mops classes.
 Class Object has the most basic implementation, and just writes and reads the local ivars and indexed area.
-This will work for simple objects (those that don\'t have other data outside these local areas).
+This will work for simple objects (those that don't have other data outside these local areas).

 We write the non-indexed and indexed data separately, to make these operations less sensitive to platform-related alignment questions.
 On